 Forecasting Characteristic 3D Poses of Human Actions

 Prior work on human motion prediction estimates future poses at fixed time intervals.
 Although easy to define, this frame-by-frame formulation confounds temporal and intentional aspects of human action.
-Instead, we define a goal-directed pose prediction task that decouples pose prediction from time, taking inspiration from human, goal-directed behavior.
+Instead, we define a semantically meaningful pose prediction task that decouples the predicted pose from time, taking inspiration from goal-directed behavior.

-To predict characteristic goal poses, we propose a probabilistic approach that first models the possible multi-modality in the distribution of possible characteristic poses.
-It then samples future pose hypotheses from the predicted distribution in an autoregressive fashion to model dependencies between joints and then optimizes the final pose with bone length and angle constraints.
+To predict characteristic poses, we propose a probabilistic approach that first models the possible multi-modality in the distribution of likely characteristic poses.
+It then samples future pose hypotheses from the predicted distribution in an autoregressive fashion to model dependencies between joints and finally optimizes the resulting pose with bone length and angle constraints.

-To evaluate our method, we construct a dataset of manually annotated single-frame observations and characteristic 3D poses.
-Our experiments with this dataset suggest that our proposed probabilistic approach outperforms state-of-the-art approaches by 22% on average.
+To evaluate our method, we construct a dataset of manually annotated characteristic 3D poses.
+Our experiments with this dataset suggest that our proposed probabilistic approach outperforms state-of-the-art methods by 22% on average.

 You can download a high-quality version of this video here.